 Explore the Old Town

-A European city with an old town.
-Crazy I know, and yes we spent a significant portion of our time exploring the streets.
-Vilnius’s old town was quite large, but easy to navigate.
+A European city with an old town is nothing new, but they are almost always well worth exploring.
+If you only have one day in Vilnius I would highly recommend staying at a hotel in the actual old town and wander around day and night from there.
+Vilnius’s old town is quite large, but easy to navigate.
 The baroque architecture is abundant and there are plenty of cafes to dip into and enjoy a coffee before moving on t.

 The streets are bustling at all hours, and there is a cafe every 10 steps.
 The cobbled streets are extremely clean, and boast a large number of touristy sites like St. Anne’s Church and the Presidential Palace.
-It may be the first, but it’s one of our favorite things to do in Vilnius and any town in Europe for that matter.
+This was ones of our favorite things to do in Vilnius and any town in Europe for that matter.

 Without even realizing it, we had crossed the bridge over the Vilnia River and were in the Republic of Uzupis.
 A self-governing “free town,” similar to that of Freetown Christiania.
 Uzupis has its own president, currency, and constitution and is very charming to walk around in.
 There is a bohemian and artistic feel to the small area, and you can find yourself exploring the art installations while lazing about the Vilnia River.